100mslive/100ms-roomkit-models-ios/README.md

 ...
 ```

-# How to share screen of local user
+# How to share iOS screen of local user

 You need to follow following steps to be able to share screen from iOS app: